kristobruh/SARP/README.md

 - Result path: Full path to folder which is to be created and where results are stored.
 - Arguments (.txt): AS file specifying download and processing parameters.
 For more detailed explanation on download parameters, see: https://docs.asf.alaska.edu/api/keywords/ and https://docs.asf.alaska.edu/asf_search/ASFSearchOptions/.

-### Process:
-0. download_packages.py: Downloads all packages that are not native to _geoconda_.
-For SNAP, additional downloading will be done later.
-If the process fails on first try, run it again after the packages have been downloaded.
-1. run_(interactive/batch).sh: Dictates the script structure and loads necessary modules.
-2. initialize.py: Creates folder structure, parses shapefile or coodinate csv file.
-3. download_from_asf.py: Downloads images as defined by arguments.txt from Alaska Satellite Facility (ASF).
-Requires a verified (but free) account.
-It might take some time for the account to start working.
-4. create_dem.py: Downloads dem from NLS virtual raster.
-If using other than NLS environment, you might need to modify the code by uncommenting this script and adding your own dem to the results folder.
-5. s1_orbit_download: Downloads and redistributes orbit files for all downloaded files, which will be used if applyOrbitFile is enabled.
-6. iterate_sar.py: Runs through each downloaded image, and if they fit the polygon, it is saved.
-7. SarPipeline.py: Does the actual processing of the images, called by iterate_sar.py
-8. timeseries.py: Some analytics of each polygon.

 ## Authors and acknowledgment
 Kristofer Mäkinen